 - Detail-oriented – You’ll provide professional services and medication that impact lives so you’ll need to note even a small change in a patient’s condition or readiness.

 There’s no better time than now to become a CRNA.
-The BLS predicts an extraordinary 19 percent job growth rate for nurse anesthetists over the next decade.
+The BLS predicts an extraordinary 31 percent job growth rate for nurse anesthetists over the next decade.
 When you consider the average for all other occupations is seven percent for the same time period, you can understand just how phenomenal this projected growth rate is.
-In number of jobs, this equates to an additional 7,400 CRNA careers through 2024 which, considering the advanced skillset needed to perform a CRNAs duties, is an excellent outlook.
+In the number of jobs, this equates to an additional 64,000 CRNA careers through 2026 which, considering the advanced skill set needed to perform CRNAs duties, is an excellent outlook.

 CRNAs will be especially needed in underserved areas, such as inner cities and in rural populations.